DaveVoorhis/Wrapd/WrapdNonMavenLibs/README.md

 Non-Maven Libs
 ==============

-Maven project to host non-Maven jars and copy them to useful places.
+This project hosts non-Maven jars and copy them to useful places.

-Use _mvn clean_ to do it.
+Use _mvn clean_ to copy the JARs to your Maven repository.